-Marking its 100th year of general merchandising on March 27, 1986, the Cooke City Store was listed in the National Register of Historic Places.
-The property was judged to be worthy of preservation because it retains excellent historic architectural integrity and is highly unusual as an intact, historically appearing and functioning small town mercantile.
+Marking its 100th year of general merchandising, on March 27, 1986, the Cooke City Store was listed in the National Register of Historic Places.
+The property was judged to be worthy of preservation because it retains excellent historic architectural integrity and is highly unusual as an intact, historically appearing and functioning small town mercantile store.

 The ground on which the Cooke City Store was built was originally part of the "Cache of Ore Millsite," owned by George A. Huston, the earliest known prospector in the region.
 By the spring of 1886, John Savage and John Elder had purchased the site and were hauling milled lumber from the lower elevations around Cooke City to begin construction of their store.
 By the late 1880's Savage and Elder's was providing supplies for the community and area miners, but also had competition from Bause and French's mercantile store.

 During the late 1880's the population in Cooke City varied from as many as 1,000 to as few as twenty people.
 By the summer of 1889, Savage and Elder had sold their store to William Nichols and Hiram Chittenden for $800.
 Nichols and Chittenden paid an additional $250 to Joe Keeney to prevent the estate and heirs of George Huston from claiming any ownership of the old millsite.
 After overextending themselves to their wholesalers, Nichols and Chittenden relinquished the store in 1893 to George L. Carey for creditors in trust.
 A few days later the property was transferred to the Livingston National Bank by court order, which stipulated that William Bause be the receiver of "all property of the firm of Nichols & Chittenden, including the stock of general merchandise contained in Nichols and Chittenden's store building, as well as about 30 cords of wood standing on the adjoining west lot."